nomad-coe/nomad/docs/develop/setup.md

 The settings expect that you have installed a python environment at `.pyenv` as described in this tutorial (see above).

-We also provide developers a vscode extension which is designed to support nomad schema language.
+We also provide developers with a vscode extension that is designed to support nomad schema language.
 One can generate the extension using the following command after nomad installation

 ```sh